Ultra-fast interpretable machine-learning potentials: Methods

 \subsection{Calculations}

-All potentials in \cref{fig:pareto} were fitted and evaluated on a single-core Intel Xeon E5-2683 v3 (2.00GHz) CPU.
+All potentials in \cref{fig:pareto} were benchmarked using one thread on an AMD EPYC 7702 Rome (2.0 GHz) CPU.
 Computational cost measurements for each potential are reported as the average over ten simulations.

 We use two methods to estimate the computational cost of the $\text{UF}_{2,3}$ potential and present both values in \cref{fig:pareto} and \cref{table:comparison}.
-The lower estimate, 3.58 $\mu$s/atom/step, is computed by multiplying the computational cost of $\text{UF}_2$ by the ratio of floating point operations used by $\text{UF}_{2,3}$ and $\text{UF}_2$.
-The higher estimate, 11.4 $\mu$s/atom/step, is computed using the ratio of speeds, in the Python implementation, multiplied by the reported cost of $\text{UF}_2$.
+The lower estimate, 0.76 ms/step, is computed by multiplying the computational cost of $\text{UF}_2$ by the ratio of floating point operations used by $\text{UF}_{2,3}$ and $\text{UF}_2$.
+The higher estimate, 2.03 ms/step, is computed using the ratio of speeds, in the Python implementation, multiplied by the reported cost of $\text{UF}_2$.
+We show performance bounds instead of the current $\text{UF}_{2,3}$ implementation's computational cost because it has not been fully optimized yet.

 Elastic constants were evaluated using the Elastic python package \cite{Jochym2018}.
 Phonon spectra were evaluated using the Phonopy python package \cite{Togo2015}.
 Melting temperatures were calculated in LAMMPS using the two-phase method and a timestep of 1 fs.
 The initial system, a $16 \times 8 \times 8$ bcc supercell (2\,048 atoms), was equilibrated at a selected temperature for 40\,000 timesteps.
 Next, the solid-phase atoms were fixed while the liquid-phase atoms were heated to 5\,000\;K and cooled back to the initial temperature over 80\,000 timesteps.
 Finally, the system was equilibrated over 200\,000 steps using the isoenthalpic-isobaric (NPH) ensemble.
 If the final configuration did not contain both phases, the procedure was repeated with a different initial temperature.
 Reported melting temperatures were computed by taking the average over the final 100\,000 steps.